Bavarian Geographer

 The name "Bavarian Geographer" was first bestowed (in its French form, "Géographe de Bavière") in 1796 by Polish count and scholar Jan Potocki.
 The term is now also used at times to refer to the document itself.

-It was the first Latin source to claim that all Slavs have originated from the same homeland, called the Zeriuani.
+It was the first Latin source to claim that all Slavs originated in the same homeland, called the Zeriuani.

-Origin and content
+Origin

 The short document, written in Latin, was discovered in 1772 in the Bavarian State Library, Munich by Louis XV's ambassador to the Saxon court, Comte Louis-Gabriel Du Buat-Nançay.
 It had been acquired by the Wittelsbachs with the collection of the antiquarian Hermann Schädel (1410–85) in 1571.
 The document was much discussed in the early 19th-century historiography, notably by Nikolai Karamzin and Joachim Lelewel.

 The provenance of the document is disputed.
 Although early commentators suggested that it could have been compiled in Regensburg, the list seems to have been taken from Codex Reginbertinus II, recorded in the 9th century in the library of the Reichenau Abbey and named after a local librarian.
 Based on these findings, Bernhard Bischoff attributes it to a monk active at Reichenau from the 830s to 850s.
 Aleksandr Nazarenko finds it more probable that the list was composed in the 870s, when Saint Methodius is believed to have resided at Reichenau.
 The document may have been connected with his missions in the Slavic lands.
 Henryk Łowmiański demonstrated that the list consists of two parts, which may be datable to different periods and attributed to distinct authors.

-In modern times, some scholars attribute the information from this document to be limited, because it is largely geographic in nature, and its understanding of Eastern European geography is limited, so it may be a case of Cosmography.
+In modern times, some scholars attribute the information from this document to be limited, because it is largely geographic in nature, and its understanding of Eastern European geography is limited, so it may be a case of cosmography.